rafikali/rafikali/README.md

 - 💬 Ask me about flutter or tech related stuffs.
 - 📫 How to reach me: https://www.linkedin.com/in/rafik-ali-995606217/
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I watch movies everyday.
+- ⚡ Fun fact: I listen music 8 hours a day.